 I have the pleasure of speaking with Leaders in companies that run JD Edwards on a daily basis.
 I attend Collaborate, InFocus, and OpenWorld conferences, and those opportunities give me a good read on the heartbeat of the greater JD Edwards community.
 Right now, it feels like the JDE customer base is in a state of “cloud fatigue.”
 (Ironic I’m saying this while writing a content series on cloud, I know.)
 There’s this weird tension between what IT vendors are talking about, and what customers really want to hear.
 Vendors are preaching cloud from the rooftops, but it feels like people in the community are ready to talk about something else.
 They want solutions, but not the solutions they are being sold.

-JD Edwards customers have invested millions of dollars into their ERP strategy, and have great reasons for wanting to keep their on-premise installation of JD Edwards.
-So let’s take a look at some of those reasons….
+JD Edwards customers have invested millions of dollars into their ERP strategies and have great reasons for wanting to keep their on-premise installation of JD Edwards.
+So, let’s take a look at some of those reasons.

 Costs of an On-Prem ERP vs. ERP in the Cloud

 On-prem solutions require an upfront investment, largely due to investments in new hardware, and the labor associated with customization and implementation costs, which can be considerable.
 However, once the system is implemented, costs are usually limited to maintenance for the lifetime of the equipment.

 Source: ERP in the Cloud report via pwc and Strategy&

 Cost savings is a common argument made in favor of the cloud, but while cloud is cheaper to implement than an on-prem system, total cost of ownership tends to even out when considered cumulatively (pwc and Strategy& show costs tipping in favor of on-prem before year 5 in their ERP in the Cloud report).
 Companies who have already invested in on-prem equipment aren’t actually likely to realize a cost-savings by moving to the cloud until it becomes time to replace their existing equipment.